 The Rim Village Visitor Center, a charming old stone structure, sits above Sinnott Memorial Overlook.
 Here you can learn about the geology of the lake and volcano before stepping out onto an open-air viewing area.
-You'll be treated to a spectacular view of Crater Lake's blue water across to Wizard Island and the surrounding rim.
+You'll be treated to a spectacular view of Crater Lake's blue water across to Wizard Island (that's the volcanic cone rising out of the center of of the lake) and the surrounding rim.
 During the warmer months, park rangers give daily geology-focused talks at the overlook.

-Take Scenic Drive Around Crater LakeRoads, typically open July through October, circle the entire lake, allowing you to enjoy a scenic drive that you'll never forget.
-You'll be able to take in ever-changing views of Crater Lake.
-There are numerous scenic overlooks where you can stop and explore, capturing the vista in photographs or enjoying a hike or picnic.
+Roads circle the entire lake and are typically open July through October.
+You'll get sweeping views of the lake from the numerous scenic overlooks where you can stop and explore, capturing the vista in photographs or enjoying a hike or picnic.
 Many of these overlooks are unmarked or at the end of a spur road, so be sure to pick up a "Crater Lake Reflections" newsletter or purchase a detailed guide at one of the visitor centers.
-Plan to spend at least a half day if you want to stop at several of these amazing overlooks.
+Plan to spend at least a half day driving if you plan to stop at more than a couple of the overlooks.

 Waterfalls, wildflowers, and volcanic spires.
 Wooded landscapes that open up to awesome Crater Lake views.
-These are all great reasons to enjoy a hike - or several! - during your visit to Crater Lake National Park.
+These are all great reasons to enjoy a hike during your visit to Crater Lake National Park.
 The easier nature trails include the Lady of the Woods loop at the Steel Visitor Center or the accessible Godfrey Glen.
 From Rim Village you can enjoy the 2.4-mile Discovery Point trail that skirts the caldera rim and offers great lake and Wizard Island views.
-Whether in sight of the lake or among down-slope woods and meadows, once in the park you'll find many hiking options.Continue to 5 of 7 below.
+Whether in sight of the lake or among down-slope woods and meadows, once in the park you'll find many hiking options.

-The Volcano Boat Tour allows you to experience Crater Lake scenery looking around and up from the water rather than down from the caldera rim.
-A knowledgeable park ranger comes along on each cruise to fill you in on the lake and park's history and science.
+The Volcano Boat Tour allows you to experience Crater Lake's unique scenery looking around and up from the water rather than down from the caldera rim.
+A knowledgeable park ranger comes along on each trip to fill you in on the lake and park's history and science.
 The tour stops at Wizard Island, where adventurous guests can—with advanced reservations—spend a few hours hiking and exploring the island.
 The Crater Lake boat tour is not for everyone.
 It begins and ends with a steep, mile-plus hike; the boat dock is located 700 feet down at Cleetwood Cove on the north side of the lake.

-Winter Recreation in Crater Lake National ParkWinter brings abundant snow, making parts of Crater Lake National Park a fun winter playground.
+Winter brings abundant snow, making parts of Crater Lake National Park a fun winter playground.
 The park's North Entrance Road is groomed for snowmobiling.
 While there are no designated sledding areas, you'll find nice slopes in open, snow-covered meadows.
 Portions of the Rim Drives and some recreation trails are available to cross-country skiers during winter.
 Crater Lake National Park provides great terrain for snowshoeing.